You are here

 Q: How are students above ninth grade who enter from another state assigned anticipated years of graduation?

 A: The first Colorado Student End of Year record for such a student is used to determine the anticipated year of graduation.
 A tenth-grader is given three years, an eleventh-grader—two years, and a twelfth- grader—one year.
 It is important that a district records the appropriate entry grade level in their Student End of Year data collection.

 Q: What if a tenth-grader transfers into a district from out of state, but he/she only has enough credit for a ninth-grade placement?

 A: In this situation, a district should record this student as a ninth-grader in the End of Year collection.
-Otherwise, a first record of tenth-grade in EOY for this student will result in the expectation that this student will graduate in three years, which will be reflected his or her assigned anticipated year of graduation.
+Otherwise, a first record of tenth-grade in EOY for this student will result in the expectation that this student will graduate in three years, which will be reflected in his or her assigned anticipated year of graduation.

 Q: What happens if a student is retained in third grade?
 Will that effect their anticipated year of graduation?

 A: No. The anticipated year of graduation is assigned when a student enters ninth grade for the first time in Colorado.
 This assignment process accommodates the infrequent instance where students briefly enter ninth grade before being retained in eighth grade on or prior to Oct.
 1 in the Student End of Year data collection.

 Q: What students typically don't graduate in four years?

-A: Students participating in five-year programs, such as ASCENT; students who start off below grade level, and students who interrupt their coursework for a semester or more (for work, health issues or any reason at all), or students who start off below grade level may require additional time to complete high school and thus may not graduate in four years.
+A: Students who interrupt their coursework for a semester or more (for work, health issues or any reason at all), or students who start off below grade level may require additional time to complete high school and thus may not graduate in four years.
 The five-year, six-year and seven-year graduation rates will account for these students.

 Q: How will districts get credit for students who take longer to graduate?